Color is a peculiar subject. We're surrounded but color everyday but most of us know very little about it.

 - 3Dedicated color analysis software

-2. How to Analyze Colors in an Image
+2. How to Analyze Color in an Image

 Let's look at the tools mentioned above to see how it works.

-The good news is, you don’t need to spend money buying new software!
+The good news is, you don't need to spend a single cent in this.

 Let’s dive in!

 This is a free color analysis tool by Adobe.
 You can access it here.